copypeyst/EditSS/PLAN.md

 │  └─ Adjust → See ToolOptions

 Steps: (Only do 1 each time)
-✓ 1.
-In AndroidManifest.xml, declare intent filters for ACTION_VIEW and ACTION_EDIT with mimeType="image/*", and ensure the activity handles incoming ClipData for multi-image safety.
+1. In AndroidManifest.xml, declare intent filters for ACTION_VIEW and ACTION_EDIT with mimeType="image/*", and ensure the activity handles incoming ClipData for multi-image safety.
-✓ 2.
-Set android:exported="true" for all activities that include intent filters, to comply with Android 12 and newer manifest requirements.
+2. Set android:exported="true" for all activities that include intent filters, to comply with Android 12 and newer manifest requirements.
-✓ 3.
-Request READ_MEDIA_IMAGES only when importing images via Photo Picker or ACTION_OPEN_DOCUMENT.
+3. Request READ_MEDIA_IMAGES only when importing images via Photo Picker or ACTION_OPEN_DOCUMENT.
 Do not request it for camera capture or internal editing workflows.
 Avoid requesting POST_NOTIFICATIONS unless the app explicitly sends notifications.
-✓ 4.
-For Android 10–12, rely on the MediaStore API without requesting legacy storage permissions.
+4. For Android 10–12, rely on the MediaStore API without requesting legacy storage permissions.
 Never request WRITE_EXTERNAL_STORAGE or READ_EXTERNAL_STORAGE.
-✓ 5.
-When permissions are denied, display a non-blocking dialog: "Permission denied.
-Please allow access in Settings." with a button linking to system settings via ACTION_APPLICATION_DETAILS_SETTINGS.
+5. When permissions are denied, display a non-blocking dialog: “Permission denied.
+Please allow access in Settings.” with a button linking to system settings via ACTION_APPLICATION_DETAILS_SETTINGS.
-✓ 6.
-Detect if permissions are revoked mid-session (e.g. via onResume) and prompt the user to reopen system settings to re-enable access before proceeding.
+6. Detect if permissions are revoked mid-session (e.g. via onResume) and prompt the user to reopen system settings to re-enable access before proceeding.
-✓ 7.
-Handle ACTION_VIEW and ACTION_EDIT intents on launch by checking the incoming Intent data URI and setting the editor state accordingly.
+7. Handle ACTION_VIEW and ACTION_EDIT intents on launch by checking the incoming Intent data URI and setting the editor state accordingly.
-✓ 8.
-Track each image's origin using an enum with the following members: IMPORTED_READONLY, IMPORTED_WRITABLE, CAMERA_CAPTURED, and EDITED_INTERNAL.
+8. Track each image’s origin using an enum with the following members: IMPORTED_READONLY, IMPORTED_WRITABLE, CAMERA_CAPTURED, and EDITED_INTERNAL.
 Each origin must store a boolean flag canOverwrite.
-This flag is true if the app has confirmed write access to the image's URI—either by owning the URI (e.g., CAMERA_CAPTURED, EDITED_INTERNAL) or by holding persistable URI permission (e.g., IMPORTED_WRITABLE).
+This flag is true if the app has confirmed write access to the image’s URI—either by owning the URI (e.g., CAMERA_CAPTURED, EDITED_INTERNAL) or by holding persistable URI permission (e.g., IMPORTED_WRITABLE).
-✓ 9.
-Define EDITED_INTERNAL to represent images created or saved by the app itself.
+9. Define EDITED_INTERNAL to represent images created or saved by the app itself.
 Only show an Overwrite option if the image has a writable URI.
-✓ 10.
-If canOverwrite becomes false due to permission loss or URI revocation, disable Overwrite in the UI and default to SaveCopy to preserve data integrity.
+10. If canOverwrite becomes false due to permission loss or URI revocation, disable Overwrite in the UI and default to SaveCopy to preserve data integrity.
-✓ 11.
-For Import, open the Android 13+ Photo Picker API.
+11. For Import, open the Android 13+ Photo Picker API.
 On older versions, use ACTION_OPEN_DOCUMENT with intent.addCategory(CATEGORY_OPENABLE) and type="image/*".
-    - **Single image selection enforced** (EXTRA_ALLOW_MULTIPLE = false)
-✓ 12.
-Reject multi-image imports unless the app explicitly supports multiple ClipData items, to keep behavior predictable.
+12. Reject multi-image imports unless the app explicitly supports multiple ClipData items, to keep behavior predictable.
-    - **Current implementation**: Only first image loaded, rest rejected with toast
 13. For Camera capture, create a new writable URI in MediaStore.Images.Media.EXTERNAL_CONTENT_URI before launching the ACTION_IMAGE_CAPTURE intent.
 14. When decoding or loading large images (from import, camera, or disk), use BitmapFactory.Options.inSampleSize to downsample appropriately to the target display/working resolution to prevent out-of-memory errors.
 15. [REMOVED — merged into item 56]